We breed and

 We want to create a great fit and facilitate a harmonious relationship between your Corgi and your family.
 We pledge to give you the highest quality service from start to finish that you and your puppy deserve, and we will always be there for both of you.
 Day or night.
 Forever.

 Low-set, strong and sturdily built, the Pembroke Welsh Corgi gives an impression of substance in a small space.
-He is one of the most agreeable small house dogs, as well as an avid competitor in many dog sports, including conformation, herding and obedience.
-The Pembroke Corgi is a separate breed from the Cardigan Corgi, possessing a shorter body and straighter, lighter boned legs.
-His ears are pointed at the tip and stand erect, and he has a docked tail.
+They are one of the most agreeable small house dogs, as well as an avid competitor in many dog sports, including conformation, herding, and obedience.
+The Pembroke Corgi is a separate breed from the Cardigan Corgi, possessing a shorter body and straighter, lighter-boned legs.
+Their ears are pointed at the tip and stand erect.
 The coat can be red, sable, fawn, black and tan with or without white markings.
-THE TAILS OF PRAIRIE PEAK CORGI PUPPIES WILL REMAIN IN TACT UNLESS OTHER ARRANGEMENTS ARE MADE.
+The tails of Prairie Peak Corgis will remain intact.

 History